-As countries around the world slowly transition out of lockdowns our horizons are broadened as to the ways that we can exercise and stay healthy.
-If joining the legions of runners isn't for you, active travel on an adult scooter could be the answer you're looking for to get outside.
+If joining the legions of runners isn't for you, the alternative to running on an adult scooter could be the answer you're looking for to improve your fitness and cardio outside.

 We commonly get asked 'Is riding a scooter good exercise?'.
-We’ve always championed kick scooters as a brilliant option to help get people outside and active, and as many found as a result of lockdowns, the benefits are clearer than ever.
+We’ve always championed kick scooters as a brilliant alternative to running to help get people outside and active, and as many found as a result of lockdowns, the benefits are clearer than ever.

-In order to improve our fitness levels, we need to maintain a raised heart rate, and a scoot is the ideal way.
-As an exercise, scooting falls somewhere between cycling and running.
-It’s low impact, so easier to go for a longer distance or time than a typical run.
-As a full-body workout, it's much easier to build all-around fitness on your scooter than cycling, as you won’t need to travel for miles to feel the effects!
+In order to improve our fitness levels and our heart health, we need to maintain a raised heart rate.
+As a sport, scooting falls somewhere between cycling and running.
+A great alternative to running, it's low impact (easy on the joints), so it is easier to go for a longer distance or time than a typical run.
+As a full-body workout, it's more effective than cycling for building all-round fitness on your scooter, and you won’t need to travel for miles to feel the effects!

-‘Can you get fit without running?’ - Scooting for Low Impact, High-Intensity Cardio
+‘Can you get fit without running?’ - Scooting for a Low Impact, Running Alternative

 Not a runner?
 While there are many benefits to running, the impact it can take on your joints and the potential aggravation to old injuries may mean that running is simply not an option.
-If this is the case for you, fear not, scooting is the low impact on joints, high-intensity cardiovascular workout you’re looking for!
+If this is the case for you, fear not, as scooting, the running alternative, is the low impact on joints, high-intensity cardiovascular workout you’re looking for!